 Delete a pool

-To delete a pool, click Delete Pool at the bottom of the Resource Pools panel or right-click a pool and select Delete.
+To delete a pool, click Delete Pool in the right-hand side panel or right-click a pool and select Delete from the shortcut menu.

 Add resources to a pool

-To add a resource to a pool, drag it from the Available Resources panel and drop it into the required pool.
+To add a resource to a pool, drag it from the Available Resources panel on the left and drop it into the required pool.
 A single resource may only belong to one pool.

 Remove resources from a pool

-To remove resources from a pool, click Remove from Pool at the bottom of the Resource Pools panel or right-click a pool and select Remove.
-This will remove all the resources from the pool, and place them back in the list of available resources.
+To remove resources from a pool, click Remove from Pool in the right-hand side panel or right-click a pool and select Remove from the shortcut menu.
+This will remove all the resources from the pool, and place them back in the list of available resources on the left.